check-spelling/check-spelling-docs/Breaking-Change:-Code-Scanning-action-requires-a-Code-Scanning-Ruleset.md

-# Code Scanning Ruleset
+# Code Scanning action requires a Code Scanning Ruleset

-For more information on Rulesets, see [Creating rulesets for a repository](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/creating-rulesets-for-a-repository).

 As of [check-spelling v0.0.25](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.25), if you enable [[SARIF output|Feature: SARIF output]], then check-spelling will not yield an :x: for errors.
 If you are relying on status checks, you'll need to add a code-scanning rule instead.
 The following is an example of a code-scanning rule which should work: